All about the celesta

 The instrument with the heavenly sound

-The celesta instrument (from the French “cèleste” for “heavenly”) is an idiophone with a keyboard which looks somewhat like a piano.
-The celesta musical instrument, also called celeste instrument, was invented in 1886 by Victor Mustel and the warm sound resembles a combination of a glockenspiel and a metallophone.
+The celesta (from the French “cèleste” for “heavenly”) is an idiophone with a keyboard which looks somewhat like a piano.
+The musical instrument celesta, also called celeste, was invented in 1886 by Victor Mustel.

 Unfortunately, there are many misleading and incorrect representations of the celesta instrument, its history and its action mechanism in music literature.
 Even the so-called classical reference works are often incorrect.

 The Schiedmayer Celestas